microsoft/WindowsAppSDK-Samples/Samples/Notifications/Push/README.md

    * Leave the sample running to receive notifications in the foreground.
    * Close the sample to receive notifications in the background.

-## Packaged and Unpackaged Apps Considerations
+## Packaged vs. Unpackaged Apps Considerations
 In addition to making the right API calls, WindowsAppSDK Apps that want to receive Push Notifications must correctly configure their project.
-The type of configuration will depend upon whether the APp is packaged or unpackaged.
+The type of configuration will depend upon whether the App is packaged or unpackaged.

 ### Unpackaged App
 ```xml